 This post may contain affiliate links.
 For more information, please read my disclosure.

-My husband and I welcomed baby #3, and despite loving this little bundle of joy with all our heart, we did not love the extra expenses: steep medical bills, baby gear, breastfeeding supplies, and the costs that our new baby brought with him.
+My husband and I welcomed baby #3 in 2016, and despite loving this little bundle of joy with all our heart, we did not love the extra expenses: steep medical bills, baby gear, breastfeeding supplies, and more.
 We were diving into our savings to cover these costs.